Home » Recipes » How to make lemon balm tea

 Lemon balm tea pregnancy.

-Like most herbs, there’s been little study of their safety for pregnant women.
+Like most herbs, there’s been little study of their safety.
 This study mentioned that lemon balm might be a risk factor if:

-- Individuals with thyroid disorders as Lemon balm, may interfere with the action of thyroid hormones.
+• Individuals with thyroid disorders may find that lemon balm can interfere with the action of thyroid hormones.
 These people should consult their doctor before taking these herbs with thyroid hormones.

 There is currently insufficient research on lemon balm’s side effects specifically.
 Therefore, people with underlying conditions should consult a doctor before using lemon balm or tea therapeutically.